“…When has it ever paid you to turn your face from life?

 And, then I thought of that blogger, getting on a plane, flying to the funeral of a 4-year-old boy.
 What kind of world do we live in anyway?

 Then it came to me.
 God is precisely here for the in-between.
 He is the Balm of Gilead applied to sufferings that time alone can’t suture, and superficial stings from the darts life hurls.
 So, my witness is this: when I cry, I never cry alone.
 And, when I yell and say, WHY ME, GOD? he doesn’t runaway.
-He slips in next to me and offers me His love.
+He slips in next to me to listen.